 The Graduate College is committed to making research available to the broadest possible community.
 Open access to research supports the values of learning, teaching, and peer review that is essential to our academic standing and integrity.
 It allows scholars to disseminate their work to the widest audience; and it supports the discovery and advancement of knowledge for all.
-Therefore, University of Oklahoma theses and dissertations are presented at open oral defenses and made globally accessible in the SHAREOK Repository.
+Therefore, University of Oklahoma theses and dissertations are presented at open oral defenses and made globally accessible in ProQuest and the institutional repository.